imckain/poke-team-react-native/README.md

 # Poke-Pal
 ### Pokemon Team Builder & PokeDex
-- A huge amount of data at your fingertips
+- A *HUGE* amount of data at your fingertips
-  - Search by Pokemon name or ID
+  - Search by Pokemon Name or ID
   - Search by Type
   - Search by Move
   - Search by Ability